Kognito Health Simulations (opens new window)

 Talk Space (opens new window)

 Available on all devices, Talk Space offers virtual access to licensed mental health providers for both counseling and psychiatry.
 Their program will match you to a provider that best fits your needs and once matched, you will be working with that provider for the duration of your treatment.
 Clients can message their providers whenever they need to and providers will respond up to twice a day, if more is needed, a video chat will be arraigned.
-The program starts at $65 per week with a one-time student discount of $100 off your first month which is available through Student Beans (opens new window).
+The program starts at $65 per week.
 Additionally, some private health insurance plans will cover the cost of the program.
 The website provides an eligibility tool to help you determine if the program is covered by your plan.

 TAO: Therapy Assistance Online (opens new window)